TeamHypersomnia/Hypersomnia/docs/pages/todo/brainstorm_now.md

 		- Copy current to clipboard
 		- Copy cumulative to clipboard
 	- Count the total timeout from the moment we begin to traverse
+		- Actually safer to just count from the beginning
 	- We will retry traversals indefinitely
 		- until the user presses Abort
 	- We need to automatically wait when we exhaust stun servers